xiaoyang-sde/knowledge-base/docs/derivative/03-hedging-strategies.md

 - Optimal futures contracts based on prices: $N^{*} = \frac{h^{*} Q_A}{Q_F}$
 - Optimal hedge ratio based on percentage changes: $\hat{h} = \hat{\rho} \frac{\hat{\sigma}_S}{\hat{\sigma}_F}$
 - Optimal futures contracts based on percentage changes: $N^{*} = \frac{h^{*} V_A}{V_F}$, where $V_A = SQ_A$ (the value of the positioin being hedged) and $V_F = FQ_F$ (the price of a futures contract)

+## Stock Index Futures

+A stock index tracks changes in the value of a hypothetical portfolio of stocks.
+The percentage increase in the stock index over a small interval of time is set equal to the percentage increase in the value of the hypothetical portfolio.

+### Hedging an Equity Portfolio

+Stock index futures can be used to hedge a well-diversified equity portfolio.
+If the portfolio mirrors the index, $\beta = 1.0$.
+The number of futures contracts should be shorted is $N^* = \beta \frac{V_A}{V_F}$, which reduces the $\beta$ of the portfolio to $0$.

+- $V_A$: Current value of the portfolio
+- $V_F$: Current value of one futures contract
+- $\beta$: The slope of the best-fit line of the excess return on the portfolio over the excess return of the index

+In general, to change the $\beta$ of the portfolio from $\beta$ to $\beta^*$, a short position in $(\beta - \beta^*) \frac{V_A}{V_F}$ is required.

+## Stack and Roll

+Sometimes the expiration date of the hedge is later than the delivery dates of all the futures contracts that can be used.
+The hedger must then roll the hedge forward by closing out one futures contract and taking the same position in a futures contract with a later delivery date.
+The procedure is known as stack and roll.